prasann/blog-next-js/content/_posts/slicing-microservices.md

 ---
 title: Slicing Microservices
-subTitle: Ideas to design micro-services
-postDescription: Some ideas to go about in designing micro-services.
+description: Some ideas to go about in designing micro-services.
 How to slice them and some general conventions
 category: architecture
 draft: false
 ---